x37v/jack_transport_link/README.md

 ### Linux Systemd Service

-There is an optional systemd service file that you can enable, but at this time it is run as the user `pi` for the raspi.
-You can enable that through the cmake `-DINSTALL_SERVICE_FILE=On`
+There is an optional systemd service file that is enabled by default, at this time it is run as the user `pi` for the raspi.
+You can disable that through the cmake `-DINSTALL_SERVICE_FILE=Off`

 If you want to target a different user, you'll have to edit the appropriate file in `config/`